brianbauer42/code-challenge/README.md

 npm install
 node gameLauncher [inputfile]
 ```
 An example input file will be automatically selected if none is specified.
+Several samples have been included.

 # Problem Statement: